 Liquid loss issues in home canning.
 This is a question that has been asked numerous times.
 Sometimes liquid is lost during processing.

-First let me say that as long as the liquid loss is not extreme, the food is fine, sometimes food above the liquid mark may darken.
+First let me say that as long as the liquid loss is not extreme, the food is fine.
+Sometimes food above the liquid mark may darken.
 (I have not had that happen to mine) As long as you are sure you processed correctly just use the food as usual.

 If you have jars that have extreme liquid loss, more than half the jar for example.
 Put them in the fridge and plan on using them.
 If the loss is lower than you like but not extreme, place them in the front of the cupboard so they get used first.